GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_api.rst

     reduce_science.files.extend(scitarget)
     reduce_science.runr()

-.. todos:: Crashes.
+.. todo:: Crashes.
 Is that due to the apertures?
 Work when
     I correct the apertures interatively.
 Can it deal with more than one aperture?